stuartpet/ohana-site/README.md

 ## 🚀 Features

 - Smooth-scroll single-page layout
-- "About", "Services", and "Clients" sections
+- "About", "Services", and "Projects" sections
 - Secure contact form with honeypot spam protection
 - Admin inbox (WIP)
 - Responsive design for all screen sizes